Joint Learning of Localized Representations from Medical Images and Reports: Evaluation

+\paragraph{Tuning and Evaluation Procedure} We tune all models on a single downstream task, \emph{RSNA YOLOv3 Frozen 10\%}.
+Other downstream tasks have not been evaluated during tuning to make sure that models are not biased towards the downstream tasks.
+After tuning, each model was evaluated on all downstream tasks.
+For each task the downstream learning rates were tuned individually per model (using single evaluation runs) before running five evaluations (all using the tuned learning rate).
+We report the average results of these five runs and their $95\%$-confidence interval.

-\paragraph{Pre-Training Dataset} We train our method on version 2 of MIMIC-CXR~\cite{MIMIC-CXR-2,MIMIC-CXR,MIMIC-CXR-JPG,PhysioNet} as, to our best knowledge, it is the largest and most commonly used dataset of this kind.
-As all downstream tasks only contain frontal views, we remove all lateral views, such that we have roughly 21000 training samples each with a report and one or more frontal images.
+\paragraph{Pre-Training Dataset} We train our method on version 2 of MIMIC-CXR\cite{MIMIC-CXR-JPG,MIMIC-CXR,MIMIC-CXR-2,PhysioNet} as, to our best knowledge, it is the largest and most commonly used dataset of this kind.
+Since all downstream tasks contain only frontal views, we remove all lateral views, such that roughly 21000 training samples remain, each with a report and one or more frontal images.